State of Cybersecurity 2020-21, IICurrent trends in prevention

 Sorts is a recent command-line interface that we use for extracting metrics from the code repository.
 A previously trained neural network-based ML model is used to evaluate these metrics.
 Later, it returns the probabilities of finding vulnerabilities in specific files.
 As Oscar Prado remarked one year ago: tools like this "can help our analysts to decide where to look first, what portions of code may have vulnerabilities and require further attention, or which inputs may not have been properly sanitized."

 The human-tool combination becomes ideal

-Oscar emphasized the point of view that we continue to hold:
+Additionally, Oscar emphasized the point of view that we continue to

-The former, in longer times but using their astuteness and creativity,
+former, in longer times but using their astuteness and creativity, are

 The activity of our tools, searching for superficial vulnerabilities that are already known, facilitates and speeds up the work of our ethical hackers.
 A work that remains indispensable (using techniques such as pentesting) for comprehensive evaluations of our clients' IT systems.
 Organizations should no longer fall into the trap of relying only on these automated systems that generally check the perimeter of attack and deliver weak and limited reports.